 The fact that your child cries in their carseat is irrelevant.

-The fact that your child screams enough to distract you while driving is irrelevant.
+That your child screams enough to distract you while driving is irrelevant…

 The fact that you were in too much of a rush to fight with your stroppy toddler and get him in the chair you do have, is irrelevant.

 The fact that you were “just popping to the shops” is irrelevant.